jsdom/abab/README.md

 - [ ] Investigate linting situation (clone jsdom's?)
 - [ ] Fill in rest of README
 - [ ] Figure out LICENSE situation - the copyright is owned by Google, I believe

+# Ideas

+- If we can set up browser testing (Sauce?), would be cool to test against every browser's implementation of atob/btoa